kwilkos/cxf/distribution/src/main/release/samples/jms_pubsub/README.txt

 ==========================================================

-This sample demonstrates use of the Document-Literal style binding over JMS Transport using pub/sub mechanism.
+This sample demonstrates use of the Document-Literal style binding over JMS transport using the pub/sub mechanism.

 Please review the README in the samples directory before continuing.